pasqal-io/qadence/docs/tutorials/register.md

 ```

 !!! warning "Units for qubit coordinates"
-    In general, Qadence makes no assumption about the units given to qubit coordinates.
+    In general, Qadence makes no assumption about the units for qubit coordinates and distances.
     However, if used in the context of a Hamiltonian coefficient, care should be taken by the user to guarantee the
     quantity $H.t$ is **dimensionless** for exponentiation in the PyQTorch backend, where it is assumed that $\hbar = 1$.
 	For registers passed to the [Pulser](https://github.com/pasqal-io/Pulser) backend, coordinates are in $\mu \textrm{m}$.